 - Coaching your direct reports at work

-- Any pro bono hours above 10% of your total
+- Any pro bono hours above the allowed amount

 - Teaching coach training classes